FIN392/Raspberry/How to install my Raspberry Pi.md

 ## What do I have?

-This step-by-step guide is for the Raspberry Pi model I have.
-Your hardware may be different, so there could be slight differences for yours.
+This is the components I have, so please keep in mind that this step-by-step guide may have slight differences in your case.
 - [Raspberry Pi 2 Model B Rev 1.1](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)
 - [TP-Link USB WiFi Adapter TL-WN725N](https://www.tp-link.com/us/home-networking/usb-adapter/tl-wn725n/)(*)
 - Windows 11

-(*) The USB WiFi adapter is not necessary; you can also connect a network cable from the Raspberry Pi to your home router.
+(*) The USB WiFi adapter is not necessary.
+You can connect the Raspberry Pi to your home router via a cable.

 ## Steps